kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 If you're not using it, there's no need to worry.
 The meta keyword tag is no longer used by Google for ranking and has little impact on search engine rankings.

-Although you don't need to worry about this specific tag, there are other HTML elements that, if not used correctly, can have a negative impact on SEO.
+However, although you don't need to worry about this specific tag, there are other HTML elements that, if not used correctly, can have a negative impact on SEO.

 That's why I have prepared this article - to provide you with a checklist that you can use to ensure that you are effectively using HTML for search engine optimization.